d-jason32/Android_Individual_Project_1_JD/README.md

 5. Works on phones and tablets.

 You should have for your app:

-    X A welcome screen (splash screen) with your app name and a picture.

     You should then move to a screen that asks the user for either to log in or to register.